15 Best CMS For Ecommerce in 2026: What a CMS Is and How to Choose One

 Key features

-Drupal is designed for something other than ecommerce, but it can be combined with different plugins and frameworks to make it work for online stores.
+Drupal is a content management system designed for something other than ecommerce sites, but it can be combined with different plugins and website frameworks to make it work for online stores.

 The key features are: